sethuag/meetup/README.md

-# meetup resources
+# Meetup resources
-# presentation and some meetup related files
+# Presentation and some Meetup related files